Milenko Vlajkov: The cognitive approach

+The cognitive approach emphasizes personal development, self-regulation, and the continuous cultivation of higher mental abilities throughout the lifespan.

+Authorship and Attribution

+The cognitive approach originates from the theoretical and practical work of Vlajkov.
+Its terminology, structure, and core concepts were defined by him and disseminated through his teaching, publications, and professional training programs.

+Elements of the cognitive approach have been widely adopted in psychotherapy, coaching, leadership training, and management consulting.
+In some cases, these concepts have been applied or renamed without explicit reference to Vlajkov as their originator, even though they closely correspond to his work.

+In scholarly and historical classifications, the cognitive approach is attributed to Vlajkov as its original author and developer, irrespective of later adaptations or unattributed use.

+Clinical and Educational Work

+Vlajkov has decades of clinical experience in psychotherapy and supervision.
+He developed intensive therapeutic procedures, including extended single-session treatments, particularly for anxiety disorders, phobias, panic disorder, obsessive-compulsive disorder, and social anxiety.

+In addition to clinical practice, he has conducted seminars, workshops, and supervision programs for psychotherapists, physicians, lawyers, educators, managers, and executives in Europe, Asia, and North America.

 ATOS

-In 1993 he established ATOS, a mental technique that is based on the principle of homoeostasis in the human body.
-The method means to balance the processes that are controlled by the autonomic nervous system.
-It contains exercises which address all six senses (balancing, seeing, hearing, smelling, tasting and feeling) and a mental exercise that is superior to the previous six.
+In 1993, he established ATOS, a mental technique based on the principle of homeostasis in the human body.
+The method aims to balance the processes controlled by the autonomic nervous system.
+It contains exercises that address all six senses (balancing, seeing, hearing, smelling, tasting, and feeling) and a mental exercise that is superior to the previous six.
 Milenko Vlajkov regularly gives lectures on ATOS and trains people to become ATOS teachers.

 Meditation

-From 26 July 1970 to November 1984 Milenko Vlajkov was trained and taught in Individual Meditation by his teacher and meditation master Dhaly Charma, a doctor and known Rinpoche who was the lineage holder of the Individual Meditation at the time.
-During that time Vlajkov practiced various meditations and meditation techniques till he mastered them.
-He was further trained in TCM (Traditional Chinese Medicine) and learned how to use acupuncture, pulse and tongue diagnosis.
+From 26 July 1970 to November 1984, Milenko Vlajkov was trained and taught Individual Meditation by his teacher and meditation master, Dhaly Charma, a doctor and known Rinpoche who was the lineage holder of Individual Meditation at the time.
+During that time, Vlajkov practiced various meditations and meditation techniques until he mastered them.
+He was further trained in TCM (Traditional Chinese Medicine) and learned how to use acupuncture, pulse, and tongue diagnosis.

-In 1984 he received all responsibility for the 1200-year-old tradition of the Individual Meditation from his master Dhaly Charma.
+In 1984, he assumed full responsibility for the 1200-year-old tradition of Individual Meditation from his master, Dhaly Charma.

-Milenko Vlajkov gives worldwide seminars and lectures on meditation, he regularly organises weekly and daily retreats and global study trips that seek to explore different cultures in a way to promote the meditative development of his disciples.
+Milenko Vlajkov gives worldwide seminars and lectures on meditation.
+He regularly organises weekly and daily retreats and global study trips to explore different cultures and promote the meditative development of his disciples.

 Vlajkov stresses the active approach of Individual Meditation and tells his students how to “make the best version of themselves” and to establish this aim in every field of life.

+Legacy and Influence

+Vlajkov’s work contributed to the expansion of cognitive psychology and psychotherapy into applied domains, including coaching, leadership, and organizational development.
+The cognitive approach he developed continues to influence practitioners in clinical, educational, and business contexts.

 Personal life

-Milenko Vlajkov has two grown daughters and lives with his wife Simona in Stuttgart, Germany.
+Milenko Vlajkov has two grown daughters and lives with his wife, Simona, in Stuttgart, Germany.
+Milenko speaks German, English, Serbian, Croatian, Spanish, Bosnian, Macedonian, and Russian.
+He also enjoys playing the guitar in his free time and has successfully participated in several chess competitions.